-- Enter the last four or more digits of the number and press Options (right softkey).
-(The more numbers you enter, the more specific the search becomes.) - 2.
-Highlight Find and press a.
+- Enter the last four or more digits of the number and press .
+The more numbers you enter, the more specific the search becomes. - 2.
+Highlight Find and press 2.
 (The Contacts entry that ends with the digits you entered appears.) - 3.
-Highlight your desired entry. - Press 💽 to display the entry details. - Press to dial.
+Highlight your desired entry. - Press to display the entry details. - Press TALK or SPEAKER to dial.